jnavila/plotkicadsch/docs/index.md

 Save this file as `git-imgdiff` script, make executable and available in your `$PATH`.
 You can also find it in the repo of `plotkicadsch`.

 Now you can `plotgitsch` can be invoked in your project's root directory in three forms:

  1. `plotgitsch rev1 rev2`, `rev1` and `rev2` being two references to commits ( tags, branch or any commitish form).
 The differing schematic sheets between the two revisions will be compared.
  2. `plotgitsch rev` performs the comparison between the working copy and the given revision.
 You can see quickly what changed since the last tagged prototype.
  3. `plotgitsch` alone, which performs the comparison between the working copy and the HEAD.
 This is by far the most used one.
 Very helpful for checking what's changed before committing.

-plotgitsch's plotting capabilities are not supposed to match those of Kicad, but to allow to quickly review the changes.
+Plotgitsch's plotting capabilities are not supposed to match those of Kicad, but to allow to quickly review the changes.
 The real job of comparing the two svg plots of schematic is done by the script which is quite rough, so feel free to share a better alternative for this part.

 ## Archiving the Project